econokeith/econohmm/README.md

 #### The Future

-I'm currently in the process of finalizing more complicated emissions distributions such as Linear Regression and AR(p) models, and N-dimensional Gaussians as well as expanding the switching models to include time-varying, hierarchical, and stick-breaking type transition matrices.
+I'm currently in the process of finalizing more complicated emissions distributions such as Linear Regression, AR(p) models, and N-dimensional Gaussians as well as expanding the switching models to include time-varying, hierarchical, and stick-breaking type transition matrices.